 If there's one thing I've mastered, it's making sure I have everything covered.
-Whether it be taking extra socks on a trip, leaving fifteen minutes early just in case parking is scarce, or rehearsing my lines for an acting gig for hours on end, I am always prepared for all outcomes.
+Whether it's taking extra socks on a trip, leaving 15 minutes early just in case parking is scarce, or rehearsing my lines for an acting gig for hours on end, I'm always prepared for all outcomes.
 Yes, it's tiring—but it's better than being late to an interview, or forgetting my lines!

 Being the quiet girl in the corner who's never spoken before sure does get you some attention when you finally do choose to speak—and it leads others to take your words more seriously, too.
 Bonus: keeping quiet makes you seem enigmatic—turns out there's power behind thinking before you speak!

-Whether you be introverted or extroverted, serious or silly, bashful, or bold, I believe understanding and coming to love yourself, and what makes you the marvelously unique person you are, is integral on this journey of life.
+Whether you're introverted or extroverted, serious or silly, bashful or bold, I believe understanding and coming to love yourself, and what makes you the marvelously unique person you are, is integral on this journey of life.